TheVeryDarkness/mdbook-numbering/README.md

 - Store heading numbers in a `data-numbering` attribute of headings for easier access via JavaScript or CSS.
 - Hide sections that are automatically added by `mdbook` when there is no `<h1>` heading in a chapter, if heading numbering is enabled and `heading.numbering-style` is set to `consecutive`.

   This is done by setting `display: none` to headings without a `data-numbering` attribute via CSS.
-So if you want to keep those sections visible, you can add a `data-numbering` attribute to them or override the CSS.
+So if you want to keep those sections visible or have other automatically generated headings, you can add a `data-numbering` attribute to them or override the CSS.

 ### 0.4.1